-- 8.1 During this calendar year visits have been made to 15 empty properties; the majority of the owners have been identified and written to.
-In addition to this, five properties are in the process of being refurbished due to the efforts of the team.
-Again, several visits can be made to ensure work has commenced etc. - 8.2 An empty property strategy has been developed this year (discussed at SHP in Feb 2012) and all Parish Councils' have been contacted and asked to identify empty properties in their area.
-An empty property can also be reported via the website.
+8.1 During the first six months of this year visits have been made to 6 empty properties; the majority of the owners have been identified and written to.
+In addition to this, properties identified last year are in the process of being refurbished due to the efforts of the team.
+Again, several visits can be made to ensure work has commenced etc.